Lesion Removal in Lancaster, CA, serving Palmdale

 Is the procedure painful?

 A local anesthetic is used to numb the area before removal.
-You may feel a small pinch from the numbing shot, and most patients report minimal discomfort during the removal itself.
+You may feel a small pinch from the numbing shot, and comfort varies by person and technique.

 Can you check if a mole is cancerous?